 Personal Liability of a Sole Proprietor

-Starting to work as a gig worker converts you to a sole proprietor, your status is of sole responsibility of your actions, you will have to repair the damage up to the last cent.
+Starting to work as a gig worker converts you to a sole proprietor, your status is of sole responsibility for your actions, you will have to repair the damage up to the last cent.
 For example, your client claim that you did not make the software correctly, and it caused him tens of thousands of dollars.
-If you are sued and lost the case, you will have to pay with all what you have.
+If you are sued and lost the case, you will have to pay with all that you have.
 Everything you own is on the line, including all of your bank accounts, your car, and your house or other property.

 The way to protect yourself is to set up an LLC that will protect you from losing more than the worth of your company.
 You are entirely separate from your business.
 Your private money and properties are safe.